ambanum/DormantTwitterAccountsDetector/README.md

     node jobsRunner.js
 ```

-You also can start a web UI to display a counter of sleeping bots found:
+You also can start a web UI to display a counter of dormant bots found:
 ```
     npm start
 ```
 # Result

-As result, the script stores every users it considers being a sleeping bot in a `twitterusers` collection.
+As result, the script stores every users it considers being a dormant bot in a `twitterusers` collection.
 It also stores every users in a backup collection to allow changing features and rerun the detector locally without calling the Twitter API.